swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 * Objective-C generated headers do not include member implementations.

 This means that calls in expressions will *always* ignore the member implementation and use the imported Objective-C member instead.
 In other words, even other Swift code in the same module will behave as though the member is implemented in Objective-C.

+Some members cannot be implemented in an `@objc @implementation` extension because `@objc` does not support some of the features they use; see "Future Directions" for more specific discussion of this.
+These members will have to be moved to a separate category and implemented in Objective-C.

 #### Rules